 Looking at this list, all moms fall into at least one of these categories!

-Pregnancy, childbirth, postpartum healing, and breastfeeding all have significant nutrient demands.
-If mom enters pregnancy nutrient-deficient (due to years of calorie restriction or a less than optimal diet) she has to pay extra special attention to her diet during/after pregnancy.
+Pregnancy, childbirth, postpartum healing, and breastfeeding all have big nutrient demands.
+If mom enters pregnancy nutrient-deficient (due to years of calorie restriction or a less than optimal diet) she has to pay special attention to her diet during and after pregnancy.